What is video conferencing, you may wonder?

 Now, some consultants prefer to focus on their audio quality over their video quality.

-A microphone is an important asset to your video conferencing equipment.
+A microphone is an important asset to your home video conferencing setup.
 And, unlike professional external web cameras, it could fit the budget, depending on the type of microphone you’re looking for.

 The most important feature of a microphone for you would be whether it is unidirectional, bidirectional, or omnidirectional.